MPKreuzberg/MPKreuzberg/README.md

 ---

 * 🔭 I’m open to work atm...
-* 🌱 I am currently learning CyberSecurity at Ironhack.
+* 🌱 Just finished CyberSecurity at Ironhack.
 Stay safe :-)
-* ❓ Ask me about anything related to MERN stack and related technologies
+* ❓ Ask me about anything related to MERN stack CyberSecurity...life
-* ⚡ Fun fact: I use Neovim
+* ⚡ Fun fact: I use Neovim and i like Malware detonating a much :-)

 <br/>